go-chassis/go-chassis/docs/istio/getstarted.md

-Use Istio pilot as Service Discovery component
+Get started
 =====

-go-chassis can be integrated with Istio Pilot for service discovery.
+go-chassis can be integrated with Istio for service discovery and routing.
 To enable Istio pilot support in go-chassis, the simple 2 steps are needed during development:

 - **Import the istiov2 registry plugin from mesher**